ikathegreat/RepoManager/README.md

 # RepoManager

-Desktop Git repository manager for .NET projects (designed for Visual Studio) with quick actions and shortcuts for repo (repository) folder, its contents, and web links.
+Desktop Git repository manager (designed for for .NET projects/Visual Studio) with quick actions and shortcuts for repo (repository) folder, its contents, and web links.

 ![RepoManagerImage](https://imgur.com/VgnRSqP.png "Repo Manager")